g1l3sp/fecru-review-creator/README.txt

   INTRODUCTION

-This plugin facilitates automatic review creation for each commit made on a repository.
-Review creation can be enable/disabled on a per-project and per-user basis.
+This plugin facilitates automatic review generation for commits with files whose paths match one of a set of expressions.
+Review generation can be enable/disabled on a per-project or path prefix basis.

+Please note that the license has been inherited from the Atlassian-provided fecru-review-creator project which was used as the basis for development.

   REQUIREMENTS